Alluxio/alluxio/docs/en/operation/User-CLI.md

         Block load failure rate: 0.00%
         Files Failed: 0
 ```
-Options:
+**Options:**
 * `--format` option specify output format.
 TEXT as default
 * `--verbose` option output job details.

-If you want to stop the command by running the following
+If you want to stop the command, run the following:
 ```console
 $ ./bin/alluxio fs load <path> --stop
 ```

-If you just want sequential execution for couple files.
-You can use the following old version
+If you just want sequential execution for couple files, you can use the following old version:
 ```console
 $ ./bin/alluxio fs load <path>
 ```